Crinon/grafana-riverbed-appresponse/README.md

 ## Installation

-Simply place this folder in the plugins directory /var/lib/grafana/plugins
+Download, unzip and place the ```grafana-riverbed-appresponse``` folder in the plugins directory /var/lib/grafana/plugins

 You may need to reboot your Grafana server to complete plugin installation